 I am a postdoctoral fellow in the Physics and Astronomy departments at the University of California, Berkeley.
 I was previously a graduate student at the University of Washington, where my PhD advisor was Eric Agol.
 You can find a copy of my dissertation here.

-My work focuses on the observational properties of gas falling into black holes (black hole accretion flows).
+My work focuses on the observational properties of gas falling into black holes accretion flows).
 A public lecture I gave recently on black holes is available online.

-I have written a public computer code for calculating the strong bending of light near a spinning black hole (geokerr) as part of a larger code for simulating the appearance of gas falling into black holes (accretion flows).
+I have written a public computer code for calculating the strong bending of light near a spinning black hole (geokerr) as part of a larger code for simulating the appearance of black hole accretion flows.
 I have used this code to create realistic images of the massive black hole in the center of the Milky Way as it will look to us on Earth when viewed with the Event Horizon Telescope.
 I have also made predictions for future Event Horizon Telescope observations of both Sgr A* and M87, a much larger black hole known for its galaxy-scale jet.